FunkeOdelana/Amazon-Analysis/README.md

 ## (https://github.com/FunkeOdelana/Amazon-Analysis/tree/main) Files included

-# 📊 Amazon Product Review Analysis

-This is an Excel-based data analysis project completed as part of a case study for RetailTech Insights.
-The project involved cleaning, analyzing, and visualizing Amazon product and customer review data using Pivot Tables, formulas, and Excel charts.

-## 📁 Files Included

 - `Amazon_Review_Analysis.xlsx` – Final Excel workbook containing:
   - Cleaned dataset
   - Pivot tables and charts for each of the 14 analysis questions